lkuper/aw/README.md

 The littlest interpreter for the littlest language.
+Mostly just a reason to try out [Happy].

 ~~~
 landin:aw lkuper$ make